liferay/liferay-docs/developer/reference/articles/tooling/intellij/02-installing-a-server-in-intellij-idea.markdown

 ---
-header-id: installing-a-server-in-intellij-idea
+header-id: installing-a-server-in-intellij
 ---

-# Installing a Server in IntelliJ IDEA
+# Installing a Server in IntelliJ

 Installing a Liferay server in IntelliJ is easy.
 In just a few steps, you'll have your server up and running.